 Chris is the firm's Director of the Professional Liability Department, with responsibility for 16 practice groups and approximately 150 attorneys throughout the firm.
-Chris also serves as a member of the Executive Committee, which is the governing body of the firm.
+Chris also serves as the Chairman of the Board of Directors and as a member of the Executive Committee, which is the governing body of the firm.
 Since joining Marshall Dennehey in 1991, Chris has developed an extensive practice in defense of a wide range of litigation areas including professional liability, construction litigation and general liability.

 Additionally, Chris has defended cases involving automotive crashworthiness protection, motorcycles, all-terrain vehicles, power equipment, palletizing equipment, medical-surgical products, electrical appliances, smoke detectors, industrial equipment, personal protection devices and more.